jiankuang/IBM/IA.md

 ### Column Analysis
 * Investigate -> Column Analysis
 * After column analysis completes, a frequency distribution for each column is generated and then used as the input for the subsequent analyses such as primary key analysis and baseline analysis.
+* Result:
+  - **Cardinality Percent**: cardinality: the number of elements in a set or other grouping, as a property of that grouping.
+  - Precision
+  - Cardinality Type
 * The column analysis process incorporates four analyses:

 #### Domain analysis